-A trauma bond gets formed in abusive relationships.
+A trauma bond is formed in abusive relationships.
 An abusive relationship is one where there’s a major power imbalance between the partners.
 The abusive partner exercises power control over the other partner- the victim of abuse.

 In a healthy relationship, the two partners have more or less equal power distribution.

-A trauma bond gets formed when there’s a cycle of abuse in an abusive relationship.
+A trauma bond is formed when there’s a cycle of abuse in an abusive relationship.
 There are moments of connection mixed with moments of fear (abuse).
 If the relationship were entirely abusive, it’d be easy for the victim to leave.

 The positive moments in the relationship give the victim hope that the relationship can turn out well or that they can change the abuser.